intissarMez/wakanda-studio/installation.md

 <img src="img/model-designer-JSON.png" />

-I add a second dataclass `Movie` linked to `Superhero` dataclass
+Then add a second dataclass `Movie` linked to `Superhero` dataclass :

-1 - I create the second class `Movie`
+1 - Create the second class `Movie`

 <img src="img/model-designer-addDataclass-2.png" />

-2 - I add an attribute called `superhero` that has, as type, a collection of `Superhero`
+2 - Add an attribute called `superhero` that has, as type, a collection of `Superhero`

 <img src="img/model-designer-addrelationship.png" />